Wales Millennium Centre: Design and construction

-The WMC's main feature, the bronze coloured dome which covers the Donald Gordon Theatre, is clad in steel that was treated with copper oxide.
+Wales Millennium Centre's main feature, the bronze coloured dome which covers the Donald Gordon Theatre, is clad in stainless steel.
+The light bronze colour is an optical effect, rather than an applied colour, and is created by the 'Rimex' chemical process which thickens the transparent oxide coating of the metal to cause light interference, as occurs in natural iridescence.
 It was designed to withstand the weather conditions on the Cardiff Bay waterfront and to look increasingly better with age.
 The architect, Jonathan Adams, decided not to use copper and aluminium as they would both change colour with age and weather conditions.